reasonwithoutrestraint/site/Original/Metaethical Overview.md

 2. Rationalism: morality necessarily provides reason (though perhaps not overriding reason) for action

 ## Platitudes for a semantics of moral language:

-1. Morality is normative/motivating
-2. Moral disagreement is possible
-3. Empirical agreement does not rule out moral disagreement.

 # NON-COGNITIVISM